praveen-yadav/express_with_react/README.md

 2. Connecting to Atlas hosted MongoDB collections as well as local collection
 3. NodeJS+Express with cookie-session to track the user
 4. React and Redux in front-end to maintain user session and for GUI
+5. Stripe for Payment Processing
+6. SendGrid for Email Processing

 Few Shortcut links:
 Google Oauth:https://console.cloud.google.com/home/dashboard?project=cool-discipline-280617